Article first published September 2014, updated March 2019

 In order to understand the true effect of the unsubscribe button, we took a deep dive into our databases to see whether, on aggregate, there has been an increase in unsubscribe rates.
 We looked specifically at the unsubscribe rates of Gmail users dating back to January 2014.

 Here’s the data:

 |Month||Emails Sent||Opens||Unsubscribes||Unsubscribes to Sends||Unsubscribes to Opens|

-As you can see, there hasn’t been any significant increase in unsubscribe rates since Google rolled out the unsubscribe button at the beginning of August.
-While the unsubscribe percentages were up slightly, it isn’t anything outside of the normal variation we’d expect to see on a month to month basis.
+According to the results, there hasn’t been any significant increase in unsubscribe rates since Google rolled out the unsubscribe button at the beginning of August.
+While the unsubscribe percentages were up slightly, it isn’t anything outside of the normal variation we’d expect to see on a month-to-month basis.

 That being said, it is only early days and not every Gmail user reads technology and advertising publications, so there’s a good chance awareness is still low and adoption across the wider user base is likely to take some time.

 How the unsubscribe button really affects email marketers

 While the press has made it seem like doomsday for email marketing, there are a number of reasons why this may not be true:

 The impact on your subscriber base is likely quite small